 Rojas et al (2014) Astrocytes expressing mutant SOD1 and TDP43 trigger motoneuron death that is mediated via sodium channels and nitroxidative stress.
 Front Cell Neurosci 8 24 PMID: 24570655

 Do you know of a great paper that uses Mexiletine hydrochloride from Tocris?
-If so please let us know.
+Please let us know.